Need pest help? Save $50 on your first recurring service today with code GET50

 • Keep it clean – not only will impeccable sanitation prevent the spread of pathogens, but it also will help prevent pests.

 In addition to your ongoing pest control efforts, it’s important to meet quarterly with your pest management professional to discuss and review your IPM program.
 Use this opportunity to discuss any facility updates, including additions or schedule changes that may affect your current pest control methods.
-Take some extra time the week before scheduled audits to thoroughly review your pest control program and any areas for improvement.
+Take some extra time the week before scheduled third-party audit to thoroughly review your pest control program and any areas for improvement.
 Common deductions include:

 • Missing Documentation: Keep up-to-date and accurate records, as many auditors review this documentation as evidence of an effective pest management program.
 Store all documentation in a centralized logbook to allow the auditor to easily access documents, such as service reports, corrective actions, pest activity reports, trend data, pesticide usage logs, pesticide labels, material safety data sheets (MSDS) and floor plans.